 We filled hygiene bags for Clean the World.
 Each hygiene kit includes items such as a bar of recycled soap, repurposed bottles of shampoo, conditioner, lotion, a washcloth, a toothbrush, toothpaste, and a note written to encourage the recipient.
 Our kit also included a pair of socks.

 Another station was where we got dirty.
-We made seed mounds that will be planted around Walt Disney World Resort property to help feed the butterflies.
+We made seed (affiliate link) mounds that will be planted around Walt Disney World Resort property to help feed the butterflies.
 While we keep saying we will build a butterfly garden when we move into a house, we were reminded that we can have a container garden right on our back porch!
 Did you know that when you buy dill weed you shouldn’t buy it from big box stores?
 Me either!
 Local nurseries are the best place to find native dill weed because they typically don’t spray it with pesticides to keep it looking pretty.

 Writing a note of thanks to those were work hard to save animals was definitely a highlight of their day.
 My oldest son drew a giraffe to say thanks.